 For more complete information on Career paths followed by graduates of the Bachelor of Humanities, please visit our Alumni Careers page.

 The career path of many Humanities graduates includes further academic study, which often takes place at a professional school, as in Law or Medicine.
 But an overwhelming number of Humanities graduates go on to further academic study, either at the M.A. or Ph.D. level and many have found careers in Academia.

 Humanities students regularly excel in their studies.
 Approximately 80% of Bachelor of Humanities students graduate with High or Highest Honours, four times more than the Bachelor of Arts, and twice as many as the Bachelor of Science.
 This high level of academic achievement leads to success in scholarship applications and entrance to prestigious graduate schools.

 - Trudeau Scholarship — Two Humanities graduates won the most prestigious and competitive Scholarship in Canada to pursue a Doctoral degree, the Trudeau Scholarship, worth $60,000 per year, for up to four years.

 - Joseph-Armand Bombardier Canada Graduate Scholarship — Every year two or more Humanities graduates win this very competitive scholarship to pursue graduate work in diverse fields.

 - Ontario Graduate Scholarships — Humanities graduates have a very high success rate in winning lucrative Ontario Graduate Scholarships to pursue graduate degrees at Ontario Universities.

-- Doctoral Scholarships — Humanities graduates have been successful in gaining entrance to prestigious Ph.D. programs in the United States, which normally include a full tuition grant, and up to $20,000 per year in living expenses.
+- Doctoral Scholarships — Humanities graduates have successfully gained entrance to prestigious Ph.D. programs in the United States, which normally include a full tuition grant and up to $20,000 per year in living expenses.

-Many Humanities graduates have enrolled in Doctoral programs in a wide variety of fields, at prestigious universities in Canada and abroad.
+Many Humanities graduates have enrolled in Doctoral programs in various fields, at prestigious universities in Canada and abroad.

 - Harvard University